 My thesis was on writing that makes unusual use of its unusual form.
 This website might be was an example.
 Along with the writerwriters B.S.
 Johnson, and Alasdair Gray and others.
 I made a short film about B.S.
 Johnson, too.
 You can watch it on YouTube.

 I write fiction.
-My first novel novel Muscle is going to be published by Faber & Faber in February 20192019on 7 February 2019.
+My first novel novel Muscle was published by Faber & Faber in February 20192019on 7 February 2019.
 Previously it won the inaugural Sceptre Prize (£1,500 given by the publisher to a novel-in-progress).
 I am excited for you to read it.
 There are some people who have already read it.
 Like, for example, Daisy Johnson, Nikesh Shukla, Kevin Barry, Jess Kidd and David Keenan.

 Daisy Johnson author of the Man Booker-shortlisted Everything Under said: ‘Muscle unfolds like a series of Russian dolls, each more Beckettian, winding and wonderful than the one before.
 Compelling enough to read in one gulping go.’